fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 fi
 ```

-6. Simply input the verification information into the {} placeholder for Response.
+6. Just fill in {} for the Response verification information.
-7. In the message configuration, select Markdown as the format for alert messages.
+7. Select Markdown as the alert message format in the message configuration.
-8. Choose **Simplified Chinese** for the alert message template, and fill in the required content before submitting.
+8. Alert message template **Select Simplified Chinese**, fill in the following content and submit.

 ```
 OCP告警通知-单条告警